Positive microlocal holonomies are globally regular: Dg-categories and moduli of sheaves with Legendrian singular support

 Here we interpret the scheme $X$ as a 0-geometric Artin 0-stack, cf.~\cite[Prop.
 2.1.2.1]{HAGII}.
-Note also that the diagonal subgroup $\Delta(H)=\{(t_1,t_2):t_1=t_2\}\sse G$, $\Delta:H\lr G$ the diagonal morphism, acts trivially on $X$.
-Then the moduli stacks of sheaves appearing in (\ref{def:htpy_pullback_stacks_rank1}) are
+Note also that under $\Delta:H\lr G$ the diagonal morphism, the diagonal subgroup $\Delta(H)=\{(t_1,t_2):t_1=t_2\}\sse G$ acts trivially on $X$.
+Then the moduli stacks of sheaves appearing in Equation (\ref{def:htpy_pullback_stacks_rank1}) are